MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 1. Open the Power Platform environment URI that starts with https://*environmentname*.crm*.dynamics.com from an IP address, which isn't in the allow list of the IP addresses for the environment.

-   Your request to access will be rejected with a message "The request you are trying to make is rejected as access to your IP is blocked.
+   Your request to access is rejected with a message, "The request you are trying to make is rejected as access to your IP is blocked.
 Contact your administrator for more information".

 1. Open the Power Platform environment URI that starts with https://*environmentname*.crm*.dynamics.com from an IP address, which is in the allowed list of IP address ranges.

-   You'll have the appropriate access to the environment, as defined by your security role membership.
+   ll'll have the appropriate access to the environment, as defined by your security role membership.

 ## FAQ